 31 family conversation starters for kids

-The best way to reinforce these benefits is through simple conversation starters for kids.
+The best way to encourage your family to talk is through simple conversation starters for kids.
 These prompts will get the conversation going and reveal so much about you and your family.
 They’re fun, insightful, and a fantastic way to get kids to open up.

 Take a look at these conversation starters for kids and try one each day of the month.
 I’ve grouped them together by similar questions, but you can mix and match, and cross them off as you like: